roshnyjohnson/BusApp/README.md

 https://drive.google.com/file/d/1JJV3bBNXdfBaeEi_5nES6yexSicde83H/view?usp=sharing

 This video depicts the home page where the we can track and compare the location of the required college bus with ourselves.
+As you can see the college bus is tracked and shown (as the map pin icon )compared to the blue circle which depicts the location of the user.

 ---